 A growing number of systems that are designed to capture feedback are also banking on their ability to survey customers using multiple platforms: email, social media, SMS, unique landing pages, or point-of-sale and point-of-care devices (in-store kiosks, for example).

 According to research, customer-centric companies are 60% more profitable than companies that don’t focus on customers.
 By investing in a system that proactively captures feedback, your organization can meet evolving customer expectations and achieve customer-centricity.

 Key Characteristics of a Good Customer Feedback System

 As your business looks to invest in a customer feedback management system or application, consider the following qualities and characteristics:

 Customer feedback systems vary in terms of their offering.
 Some are designed exclusively or mainly for surveying customers, while others focus on feedback monitoring or social media listening.

 The best and most valuable systems are versatile and scalable, helping organizations manage, capture, and connect multiple types of customer feedback and data across all possible touchpoints, platforms, and channels.

-Engaging.
-Customer feedback systems should empower your entire organization.
-From marketing and customer support to product development and leadership, everyone has a stake in your business’ customer experience, which means that the system you choose should unite everyone around the goal of understanding customers better.
+Customer feedback systems should empower and engage your entire organization.
+From marketing and customer support to product development and leadership, everyone has a stake in your business’s customer experience, which means that the system you choose should unite everyone around the goal of understanding customers better.

-While the selling point of some systems will be flashy dashboards and colorful data reporting and robust data collection technology, the one you choose should help your business understand customer feedback and, from it, gather truly actionable insights.
+While the selling point of some systems will be flashy dashboards, colorful data reporting, and robust data collection technology, the one you choose should help your business understand customer feedback and, from it, gather truly actionable insights.